 - 2 celery ribs chopped

-- 4 sprigs of fresh thyme (use approx 1 tsp of dry alternatively)
+- 4 sprigs of fresh thyme, leaves and stems (use approx 1 tsp of dry alternatively)

 - Salt and pepper to taste